 12. Membership and Designation.

-The Committee will be comprised of approximately 16 members (total includes four Ex-officio members).
-Several members may be Regular Government Employees, but the majority of the Committee’;s membership will be Special Government Employees.
+The Committee will be comprised of approximately 16 members (total includes 4 ex-officio members).
+Several members may be regular Government employees, but the majority of the Committee's membership will be Special Government Employees.

 13. Subcommittees.

-With the DFO’;s approval, the Committee is authorized to establish subcommittees to perform specific projects or assignments as necessary and consistent with its mission.
-The Committee Chairperson shall notify SECVA, through the DFO and CVW, of any subcommittee established including its function, membership and estimated duration.
-The objectives of the subcommittees are to make recommendations to the chartered Committee on matters related to the responsibilities of the chartered Committee.
-Such subcommittees may have workgroups but may not work independently of the chartered Committee and must report their recommendations and advice to the full Committee for full deliberation and discussion.
-Subcommittees have no authority to make decisions on behalf of the parent Committee and cannot report directly to VA.
+The Committee is authorized to create subcommittees, with DFO approval, to perform specific projects or assignments as necessary and consistent with its mission.
+The Committee Chair shall notify the Secretary, through the DFO, of the creation of any subcommittee, including its function, membership, and estimated duration.
+Subcommittees will report back to the Committee.
+Such subcommittees may not work independently and must report their recommendations and advice to the parent Committee for full deliberation and discussion.
+Subcommittees have no authority to make decisions on behalf of the parent Committee, nor can they provide advice or work products directly to VA or any other Federal officer.

 14. Recordkeeping.

-Committee records shall be handled in accordance with General Records Schedule 6.2 or other approved agency records disposition schedules.
+Records of the Committee and subcommittees shall be handled in accordance with the General Records Schedule 6.2 or other approved agency records disposition schedule.
 Those records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C. § 552.

 15. Filing Date.